 A Great Coach This past summer, my daughter, Sophia, practiced diving.
 Coach Jodi was kind enough to open her backyard pool up to us for private swim lessons.
-Sophia would … Continue Reading Generating Ideas for Opinion Writing: Meet Writers Where They Are
+Sophia would stand at the pool's ledge, toes curled around the ledge, and arms pointed together into the pool.
+Next, Coach Jodi would say, "Go!"
+The outcome… Continue reading Generating Ideas for Opinion Writing: Meet Writers Where They Are

 Maya Angelou reminds me that when I know better, I can do better.
 The more I know about how, where, and why a student is functioning, the better I can teach that student.

 There is power in knowing and understanding standards because within them, we can extract teaching points, learning targets, and even success criteria.
 In this post, we'll thing about how we can use the standards so set up anchor charts, as well as learning progressions in order to establish clarity and navigable pathways for writers.